Speak with a safari expert

 Rival silverbacks from different troops have been known to kill each other during territorial battles, where they use their huge canines as effective weapons.
 When a silverback dies, his position in the group may be taken over by one of the younger group males, failing which a new silverback may join the group, often killing all of the infants of the dead silverback.

-Mountain gorillas make nests on the ground, for daytime resting and for sleeping at night.
+Mountain gorillas make nests on the ground for daytime resting and for sleeping at night.
 The nests are made of a loose pile of branches and leaves.
 Babies sleep with their mothers and start building their own nests when they are about three years old.

-Mountain gorillas are vegetarian, eating leaves, stems, pith, and shoots, with fruit making up a small part of their diet.
+Mountain gorillas are vegetarians, eating leaves, stems, pith, and shoots, with fruit making up a small part of their diet.
 Protein in the form of insects and grubs makes up about 3% of the diet.

 Mountain gorillas mate year-round, once they reach sexual maturity, which is at the age of 10 to 12 years for females and 11 to 13 years for males.
 The gestation period lasts 8.5 months, and females can give birth every four years.

-Final word
+Final thoughts

 Mountain gorilla populations are now slowly trickling upwards, thanks to the dedicated work of so many passionate people on the ground – from locals who live amongst these gentle giants to government conservation agencies, researchers, non-profit entities and paying tourists.
 Let’s savour this rare victory in the ongoing war to keep Earth’s charismatic species, in fact, all species, safe from extinction.